 On a new build, whether rooftops or raw land sites, viable competitive options do have a negative effect on rent prices.
 This is simple supply and demand.
 When there are three suppliers (landlords) and one buyer (carrier), they can get the price down.
 So, the most important action a landlord must do is to understand how much competition is out there.
 Are the landlords there “willing” landlords?
 Which locations will be most opposed by the neighbors (highly visible) and which will be more acceptable (hidden amongst the trees)?
 What are the conditions of zoning approval for each location?
 Which location can meet the conditions defined, and which cannot?
 What is the cost of construction for each location?
 What is the availability of power and telco, and the costs associated with bringing them to each location?
 These and other questions relevant to the approval and cost of constructing each site is extremely important in understanding how valuable one property is relative to the adjacent properties.
 Only then, along with cellular traffic volume studies, can one be sure what the real market value is on the cell site location.

-Engineering designs start from a macro system, then fine tune to more refined coverage.
+Engineering designs start from a macro system, then finetune to more refined coverage.
 For example, when a carrier decides to provide coverage to a town or city, it starts with a macro design by defining what areas will be covered.
 That would include highways, freeways, shopping malls, stadiums, universities, industries, commercial areas, and residential concentrations.
-Not all areas will have coverage initially and a coverage definition must be created to draw a boundary as to how far a market launch will go.
-This is merely an economic reality and time restrictions because carriers must launch a market, or territory in a given timeframe with a set budget.
+Not all areas will have coverage initially, and a coverage definition must be created to draw a boundary as to how far a market launch will go.
+This is merely an economic reality, and time restrictions are in place because carriers must launch a market or territory in a given timeframe with a set budget.
 Over time, carriers learn more about their designed system performance seeing how real data (call traffic) is used on their network.
 They then begin to fine tune the system with upgrades, antenna changes, capacity adjustments, frequency changes, and infill sites to cover what they missed in the first design.
 In an established network, infill sites are intended to fix what coverage holes or data speed issues that should not have been there before, but for zoning, leasing, construction, budgetary, or timing issues that prevented the carriers from building them in the first place.
 Infill projects today make up about 70% of call new site builds in the U.S. today.
-How much rent a land owner can command on a wireless lease depends on how important these coverage issues are to the carrier.
+How much rent a land owner is able to command on a wireless lease depends on how important these coverage issues are to the carriers.